Bangkok Itinerary: Best 3–5 Day Guide for Your Trip

 ➡️ Day 5: Slow Exploration or Optional Day Trip

-Here’s a practical guide to help you plan each day in Bangkok, with suggested timings, transport tips, and highlights to make the most of your trip.
+Here’s a practical guide to help you plan your day in Bangkok, with suggested times, transportation tips, and highlights to make the most of your trip.

 3-Day Bangkok Itinerary